ratatui/ratatui-website/src/concepts/event_handling.md

 This has the advantage of requiring no message passing, and allows the programmer to edit all of the possible keyboard events in one place.

 Cons:
-However, this paticular way of handling events simply does not scale well.
-Because *all* events are handled in one place, you will be unable to split different groups of keybinds out into seperate locations.
+However, this particular way of handling events simply does not scale well.
+Because *all* events are handled in one place, you will be unable to split different groups of keybinds out into separate locations.

 ### Centralized catching, message passing
 This way of handling events involves polling for events in one place, and then sending messages/calling sub functions with the event that was caught.
 Pros:
 This has a similar appeal to the first method in its simplicity.
-With this paradigm, you can easily split extensive pattern matching into sub functions that can go in seperate files.
+With this paradigm, you can easily split extensive pattern matching into sub functions that can go in separate files.
 This way is also the idea often used in basic multi-threaded applications because message channels are used to pass multi-threaded safe messages.

 Cons: